che-incubator/chectl/README.md

   -s, --snapshot-id=snapshot-id                          ID of a snapshot to restore from

+  -v, --version=version                                  Che Operator version to restore to (e.g. 7.35.1).
+                                                         Must comply with the version in backup snapshot.
+                                                         Defaults to the existing operator version or to chectl version if none deployed.

   --aws-access-key-id=aws-access-key-id                  AWS access key ID

   --aws-secret-access-key=aws-secret-access-key          AWS secret access key

+  --backup-cr=backup-cr                                  Name of a backup custom resource to restore from

   --backup-server-config-name=backup-server-config-name  Name of custom resource with backup server config

   --password=password                                    Authentication password for backup REST server

+  --rollback                                             Rolling back to previous version of Eclipse Che if a backup of
+                                                         that version is available

   --ssh-key=ssh-key                                      Private SSH key for authentication on SFTP server